SamsonYuBaiJian/SamsonYuBaiJian.github.io/main.md

 I did my undergraduate studies in [computer science](https://istd.sutd.edu.sg/) at SUTD and graduated in 2020 with Honours with Distinction.

-I am interested in social robotics, human-robot interaction and social cognition in [embodied AI](https://embodied-ai.org/).
+I am interested in embodied social cognition, spanning the fields of social robotics and human-robot interaction.

 # Research
 ## 2021